How to Merge Duplicate Photos on iPhone: 2 Easy Methods (iOS & Apps)

 So here’s how to merge the same photos on iPhone using Apple’s built-in tool:

-Note.
+What happens when you merge duplicate photos on iPhone?
 When you tap Merge, you’ll see a pop-up asking what exactly you want to merge.
 It offers two options:

 • Exact copies – These may have different metadata but are otherwise identical.